BettercareHealth/bettercare/maternal-mental-health/test-6.md

 	-	Failure to get the child to school on time
 	-	Neglecting to pick up after the child has thrown food on the floor
 	+	Failure to provide adequately for the child’s emotional or physical needs
-20. What is the best way for a health worker to help an abused child?
+20. What is the best way for a health or social worker to help an abused child?
 	+	Contact Social Services or Child Welfare because the child’s life is at risk
 	-	Ignore the problem, the child will grow up and leave home anyway
 	-	Hit the mother so she knows what it feels like